busterjs/buster-docs/developers/developing.rst

     ::

-        PYTHONPATH=C:\Pyhon27
+        PYTHONPATH=C:\Python27
         PYTHON=%PYTHONPATH%\python.exe

-    `PYTHONPATH` must point to your actual installation directory of python 2.7.x, of course.
+    ``PYTHONPATH`` must point to your actual installation directory of Python 2.7.x, of course.